ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ![pause menu](ExampleImages/pausemenu.png)

-For the pause menu it was similarity built like the main menu, however it is not managed by the `menu_manager.gd`.
+For the pause menu it was similarity built like the main menu, however it is not managed by the `menu_manager.gd` thus not it's child.
 The 3 buttons that make up the pause menu are resume, restart, and quit.
 Using `paused` boolen that is already in godot a function was made that pauses the current scene.
 The pause menu is binded to the escape key so upon pressing it the current screne will be paused and the menu will be made visible.
 If the player chooses to resume the scene will be unpaused